bids-standard/bids-specification/src/schema/README.md

 ### Expressions

-In order to define a rule, we describe a limited language for boolean expressions, that is, having values of `true` or `false`.
+Rules definitions make use of a limited language of expressions that always evaluate to `true` or `false`.
 These expressions may be used as `selectors`, determining whether a rule applies, or `checks`, determining whether a rule is satisfied.